Gandakasia

 Gandakasia is an extinct genus of ambulocetid from Pakistan, that lived in the Eocene epoch.
 It probably caught its prey near rivers or streams.

-Just like Himalayacetus, Gandakasia is only known from a single jaw fragment, making comparisons to other ambulocetids difficult.
+Just like Himalayacetus, Gandakasia is only known from a single jaw fragment, making comparisons to other ambulocetids difficult due to the lack of material.

-The first ambulocetid to be described, Gandakasia was not initially recognized as a cetacean.

 Gandakasia probably inhabited a freshwater niche similar to the pakicetids.

+Discovery

+Gandakasia, named in 1958 by Dehm and Oettingen-Spielberg, was the first ambulcetid to be formally described.
+Because at the time no other cetaceans were known that posessed a similar morphology, Gandakasia was originally mistaken as a mesonychian.
+However, in 1977, Phillip Gingerich suggested that Gandakasia was a basal member of cetacea.